OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-open-dialog.md

     }());
     ```

-1. Replace `TODO1` with the following code.
-You will create the `sendStringToParentPage` function in the next step.
+6. Replace `TODO1` with the following code.
+You'll create the `sendStringToParentPage` function in the next step.

     ```js
     $('#ok-button').click(sendStringToParentPage);
     ```

-1. Replace `TODO2` with the following code.
+7. Replace `TODO2` with the following code.
 The `messageParent` method passes its parameter to the parent page, in this case, the page in the task pane.
-The parameter can be a boolean or a string, which would include anything that can serialized as a string, such as XML or JSON.
+The parameter can be a boolean or a string, which includes anything that can be serialized as a string, such as XML or JSON.

     ```js
     function sendStringToParentPage() {